SynPlexity/seq_analysis_synplexity/README.md

 ## 🔍 Overview

-This pipeline processes and analyzes designed DNA libraries in four reproducible steps:
+This pipeline processes and analyzes designed DNA sequences in three reproducible steps:

 1. **Input Formatting**
 - Cleans and standardizes SynPlexity’s Excel template (`.xlsx`) into a two-column CSV file.